DBT Skills Group Therapy in Newton, Kansas

 Foundation

-What DBT skills actually do for you
+What DBT skills do for you

 DBT gives you concrete ways to notice what you're feeling, sit with hard emotions without falling apart, and show up differently in your relationships.
 These aren't abstract ideas.
 They're tools you practice and use.